 Find opportunities to simplify the workday and maximize the time that teams have to work—whether in laser-focused solitude or collaborating in groups.
 Don’t move the cheese, and bring inconsequential meetings to zero.

 Design-driven companies go beyond understanding what customers want to uncover why they want it.
 Observe, listen and learn how people actually use and experience products.
 Plot customer decision journeys to understand exactly what motivates people, what bothers them and where there are opportunities for creating delightful experiences.

 When you have an organizing principle that speaks to your team’s ability to work together toward a common goal, the synergy created can pay dividends.
 In Salesforce’s case, the founder sought a way to convey a sense of family: Ohana.
 It’s the term they’ve adopted as a deep-seated support system that they continually nurture inside the company.
 It works for team members but also extends to partners, customers and members of the communities that they serve, acting as a reminder to take care of each other and have fun in the process.

 Now to next

 Design has grown to encompass more disciplines and industries, which means making sense of what it is to be a design company has become more challenging—and more exciting.
 As design challenges surpass the capabilities of any single individual, learning to build great teams and empowering them in ways that matter can lead to great success.
 Whether you’re focused on predicting the future or perfecting it, design has the unique ability to focus our minds while also setting them free.

-50,000feet delivers omnichannel solutions for some of the world’s most respected brands and is recognized as a Top Creative Agency on DesignRush.
+50,000feet delivers omnichannel solutions for some of the world’s most respected brands and is recognized as a top Illinois Digital Marketing Agency on DesignRush.
 Our work spans identity systems, marketing communications and advertising to all facets of interactive and integrated brand experiences, helping our clients drive deeper relationships with their customers.